5 Best Ways to Introduce New Vocabulary

 So, how do you introduce new vocabulary without resorting to translation or long lists of words?
-Here's your answer!
+Here are some answers for you!

 How to Introduce New Words